I built the first commercially available A.I. in the 90s. It was used in a personal finance program called Floater.

-Floater Corporation’s program was created during a time when many families were grappling with the financial strain of living on a single income.
-While praised for predicting this trend, it was inspired by my own family’s experiences.
-Floater’s AI Engine mimicked how I managed our finances, incorporating a feature called “floating,” which allowed users to utilize funds still pending withdrawal—something financial institutions also did to maximize profits.
+Floater was created during a time when many families were grappling with the financial strain of living on a single income.
+It was inspired by my own family’s experiences.
+I bought a house when I was 25.
+I was not fully aware of all the expenses that would come with this purchase.
+Floater’s AI Engine mimicked how I managed our finances, incorporating a feature called

 Floater’s AI factored in the timing of check clearances and salary deposits, alongside more subjective considerations like the “Embarrassment Factor.”
 This feature helped users prioritize payments based on social pressures, such as paying a dance teacher over a utility bill due to personal interactions.